Genetic architecture of microbial behaviors, adaptation, and evolution

 Selection analyses of insertional mutants using subgenic-resolution arrays.

 Nature Biotechnology 2001 19: 1060-1065.
-PDF

 Badarinarayana V, Estep PW 3rd, Shendure J, Edwards J, Tavazoie S, Lam F, Church GM